 The First Sunday of Advent is fast approaching, and I wanted to share with you a few ideas for celebrating this beautiful season in the Christian year.
 Advent calendars are big business these days, and there are so many creative and unique ways that people choose to count down to Christmas.
 But, one thing I’ve noticed is that most Advent calendars, even Christian-themed ones, don’t have the right number of days!
 Advent very rarely begins on December 1st, and yet most Advent calendars begin their countdown, I assume to ease production costs, on that day.
 Here are a few ideas for celebrating Advent with children that are adaptable to allow for the right number of days.

 This little angel will travel around on the stars (completely adaptable for Advent seasons with up to 28 days — the maximum amount) until she reaches the center on the Feast of the Nativity of Jesus, Christmas Day.
 To create this, I used an 18″ square piece of blue flannel, onto which I needle-felted a spiral of green wool roving.
 I cut out the stars from yellow felt, and crafted the little angel from a 3.5″ tall peg doll.
-It sits on a little side table, just the right height for little eyes and hands.
+Since the stars just rest on top of the flannel, you can put as many of them as you need for the correct number of days each year.
+This Advent spiral sits on a little side table, just the right height for little eyes and hands.
 Each day my children can take turns moving the angel along the path toward the arrival of Jesus in the world.

 cardboard advent wreath